 What about costs?

-Running costs per heater will vary per model and power output (wattage for electric and BTU for gas).
-The U.S. Energy Information Administration is a great resource for the latest energy costs and future resource trends.
+Running costs will vary per model and power output (wattage for electric and BTU for gas).
 In general, natural gas tends to be the cheapest way to heat a patio, followed by electric and then propane.
 Below is an estimate on how much it would cost to heat a 200ft2 patio with Bromic’s range of patio heaters.

-Still unsure on what to choose?
+Still unsure on whether to choose gas or electric patio heaters?
 Head over to our complimentary design service page and one of our heating experts will be able to advise you on the ideal solutions for your project.